EARLY ELEMENTARY K/1

 Although we are not considered a play-based program, movement, drama, recess, and choice play are interspersed throughout the school day because we believe in the power of play and know that children actively learn through play.

-Developmentally appropriate practices guide our teaching philosophy.
-We are knowledgeable about age related norms and skills, recognize individual differences in those norms and skills, and take into consideration the sociocultural influences on each child.
+Our teaching philosophy is guided by developmentally appropriate practices.
+We are experienced in age related norms and skills, recognize individual differences within those norms and skills, and take into consideration the sociocultural influences on each child.
 This framework allows us to differentiate our curriculum to meet individual children where they are currently functioning in terms of skills.

 Assessment